Writing Tips: How to Come Up With 50 Ideas in 30 Minutes

 Goal: 25 topics

 Visit the blogs of industry leaders.
 What are other leaders saying?
 If they are all discussing similar things, there’s a good chance you need to be part of the conversation.
-Join the topic and provide your own angle.
+Join it and provide your own angle.

 Some blogs share the most-visited or most popular posts.
 There’s a good chance that the top post is an evergreen topic that continually drives traffic.
 Take that topic, reshape it, and use it yourself.